 - An informational on-campus or telephone interview with a School of Nursing representative.
 To schedule an appointment, call 913-588-1619.

 - Admission decisions are finalized approximately eight weeks after the application deadline.
-All applicants are then notified of their admission status with mailed letters from the Associate Dean for Student Affairs.
+All applicants are then notified of their admission status with mailed letters from the Associate Dean for Student Affairs and Enrollment Management.

 - To verify admission acceptance and secure enrollment, admitted graduate students must submit a $400 (non-refundable) enrollment deposit.
 This deposit is applied to the first semester's tuition and is not an additional fee.

 NRSG 935 Professionalism and Scholarship Workshop: New DNP students are required to attend this two-credit hour course, which serves as an introduction to the KU DNP program and to doctoral study.
 The course meets on the KU Medical Center campus in Kansas City, June 3 through June 7, 2019.